AckerlyXu/heima/articles/sql-database/sql-database-connect-query-python.md

 description: This topic shows you how to use Python to create a program that connects to an Azure SQL Database and query it using Transact-SQL statements.
 services: sql-database
 documentationcenter: ''
-author: Hayley244
+author: forester123
 manager: digimobile
 editor: ''

 ms.assetid: 452ad236-7a15-4f19-8ea7-df528052a3ad
 ms.service: sql-database
+ms.custom: mvc,develop apps
-ms.custom: quick start connect ms.workload: drivers
+ms.workload: drivers
 ms.tgt_pltfrm: na
 ms.devlang: python
-ms.topic: hero-article
+ms.topic: quickstart
 origin.date: 08/08/2017
-ms.date: 09/18/2017
+ms.date: 10/02/2017
-ms.author: v-haiqya
+ms.author: v-johch
 ---
 # Use Python to query an Azure SQL database